Obstacles at Maine turkey farms could cause higher Thanksgiving prices

 Avian flu challenges

-Dr. Colt Knight is an assistant extension professor and state livestock specialist at UMaine.
+Dr. Colt Knight is an assistant extension professor and state livestock specialist at the University of Maine.
 In an email to NEWS CENTER Maine, he wrote avian flu is a genuine concern that farmers consider.

-"Turkeys can take between 16-28 weeks to raise, and most small producers raise birds on pasture in order to take advantage of higher sales prices afforded by pasture-raised marketing," he said.
+"Turkeys can take between 16 to 28 weeks to raise, and most small producers raise birds on pasture in order to take advantage of higher sales prices afforded by pasture-raised marketing," he said.

 Migratory birds often share the same pasture as poultry and can spread the disease.
 Knight said turkey chicks cost more than chickens, and feed also costs more for turkeys than chickens.
 Housing for turkeys is often more expensive as well.